Postage stamps and postal history of Yemen: Federation of South Arabia

 Aden Colony joined with Aden Protectorate to form the Federation of South Arabia and issued stamps from 1963 to 1966.

 People's Democratic Republic

 South Yemen became independent as the People's Republic of Southern Yemen on 30 November 1967, and was renamed the People's Democratic Republic of Yemen in 1970.

 Unification

 North Yemen and South Yemen unified on 22 May 1990 to form the present-day Yemen.
 Today, Yemen has a range of modern postal services run by the General Corporation for Post and Postal Saving.

+البدايات

+Yemen was part of the Ottoman Empire's postal system.
+After the Ottoman withdrawal, there was no official postal service until the first postage stamp was printed in 1926.